xuetf/Tensorflow-Project-Template/README.md

     Here's where you implement your model.
     So you should :
     - Create your model class and inherit the base_model class
-    - override "build_model" where you write the tensorflow model you want
+    - override "build_graph" where you write the tensorflow model you want
     - override "init_save" where you create a tensorflow saver to use it to save and load checkpoint
-    - call the "build_model" and "init_saver" in the initializer.
+    - call the "build_graph" and "saver" in the initializer.

 ### Trainer
 --------------